-Children age 3 and up need to wear masks and there will be an attendance limit.
 Children who have a fever or do not feel well should not be placed in the nursery but kept at home.
-Nursery caregivers are Covid-vaccinated, will wear masks, and will follow Covid guidelines here.
+Nursery caregivers are Covid-vaccinated and a Hepa air purifier will be used in the room.

 Although babies and children are always welcome in our sanctuary, free childcare is available for children newborn- age 3 1/2 years during the 10:00 am service.
 The nursery is down the right-side hall at the end of the entry (narthex) – ask an usher for directions.
 Parents can fill out an information form and leave their child in the loving care of our two experienced, Safe Church trained, paid caregivers.
-A Seasons of Faith curriculum is available to be presented when appropriate.
 At Communion time you are invited to bring your child into the worship space to have Communion with you.
 There is no charge for using the nursery and visiting families are welcome to use it.

 WORSHIP FOR CHILDREN AND MIDDLE SCHOOLERS